vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ## Conclusion

-As you can see, it's easy to build a Peakboard app around a CAS scale.
-The extension is versatile enough to support multiple scales and protocols.
-And you can use the baking scale app template to quickly spin up a production-ready application!
+As you can see, it's easy to build a Peakboard app for a CAS scale.
+The CAS extension is versatile enough to support multiple scales and protocols.
+And you can use the baking scale app template as a great starting point for any recipe-style application.